Birkbeck2/web-development/workshops/accessibility/index.md

 will do accessibility testing on someone else’s web page.

-## Part 1: Make a webpage (required for homework)
+## Setup

 1. Create a GitHub repository with the link in Moodle.

+   ::: tip
-   ::: tip Optional: Connect GitHub and VS Code if you can You can connect GitHub and VS Code by “cloning” the repository to your computer.
+   Optional: Connect GitHub and VS Code if you can You can connect GitHub and VS Code by “cloning” the repository to your computer.

    “[Clone a repository locally](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_clone-a-repository-locally),” Visual Studio Code, last modified 29 Oct 2024.

    Matt McElreath, “[How to clone a GitHub repository with VS Code](https://youtu.be/Nl0J_tcnhQ4?feature=shared),” YouTube, 2m 18s, 29 May 2022.
    :::

+2. Create an `index.html` page and publish it to GitHub Pages.

+   Or, if you are already in VS Code, open the `index.html` page with the [Live Server extension](https://code.visualstudio.com/docs/getstarted/extensions).
+This way you can see your code side by side with the rendered page.

+## Make a webpage

-1. Please create a short webpage that shows a photo, asks the user a question about the photo, and lets the user give a response through form elements.
+3. Please create a short webpage that shows a photo, asks the user a question about the photo, and lets the user give a response through form elements.

    Make the webpage as accessible as you can.

-2. In addition to being accessible, the webpage must meet these
+4. In addition to being accessible, the webpage must meet these requirements:
-   requirements:

     - Includes a picture.
 Please choose a free-to-use photo from Unsplash or a similar site.